-The Clinical/Medical Programme
+The Clinical & Medical Programme

 Using available literature standard operating procedures and clinical manuals have been developed that are locally appropriate and relevant to guide all clinical procedures and programme activities.
-These will cover nursing, medical and psychosocial services and are shared in an open source manner to any new and Nationally approved paediatric oncology centre seeking to join the network.
-They are available in our resources section or can be shared if enquiries are made.
+These cover nursing, medical and psychosocial services and are shared in an open source manner to any new and Nationally approved paediatric oncology centre seeking to join the network.
+They are available in our resources section or hard copies can be shared if enquiries are made.

 Paediatric Oncology Facilities